WSGC awards dozens of scholarships, fellowships, internships, and research funds to affiliate college and university students across the state.

 Read more about NASA Sponsored Competitions

-NASA internships are nationally competitive opportunities for students from a broad spectrum of academic backgrounds to work to work with NASA scientists and engineers on problems at the forefront of spaceflight technology.
+NASA internships are nationally competitive opportunities for students from a broad spectrum of academic backgrounds to work with NASA scientists and engineers on problems at the forefront of spaceflight technology.

 Read more about NASA internship opportunities

 High Altitude Student Platform (HASP) - Louisiana Space Grant Consortium

 HASP provides 15-20 hours of high-altitude flight time for up to 12 student experiments.
 These programs are currently on hiatus